-GHG Inventory Sector Assumptions Net Impact on BAU forecast Transportation Newer internal combustion vehicles using gasoline and diesel are required to be made more fuel efficient over time due to existing federal standards and regulations affecting auto manufacturing.
+GHG Inventory Assumptions Net Impact on Sector · BAU forecast

+Transportation Newer internal combustion vehicles using gasoline and diesel are required to be made more fuel efficient over time due to existing federal standards and regulations affecting auto manufacturing.
 28 This will help decrease fuel consumption per VKT.
-I are required to be made over time due to existing and regulations affecting g.28 This will help decrease per VKT.
-Indicate the discrete of Residential and ICI stationary energy New equipment and appliances will be more efficient over time due to existing standards and regulations affecting their manufacturing.
+Potential decrease in emissions by 1-1.25% per year dampened to Residential and ICI stationary energy New equipment and appliances will be more efficient over time due to existing standards and regulations affecting their manufacturing.
 A similarly case exists for new buildings constructed to the provincial building code in comparison to historical construction.
 29 This will help decrease natural gas and electricity consumption per capita and in local GDP.
-According to the IESO, the carbon intensity of the Provincial electricity grid is expected to double from 2019 - 2029 and quadruple by 2043.
+0.75% per year due to increasing GHGs from electricity generation According to the IESO, the carbon intensity of the Provincial electricity grid is expected to double from 2019 - 2029 and quadruple by 2043.
 This increases the emission factors used in estimating GHGs from electricity consumption within Lanark.
-30 Solid Waste/ wastewater Assumed a one-to-one relationship with population growth in all BAU scenarios. +1.84% per year Agriculture (Livestock) / Forests Area of agricultural land within the County has the potential to decrease over the next few decades due to expanding development as the population increases over time in all scenarios.
+30 Solid Waste/wastewater Assumed a one-to-one relationship with population growth in all BAU scenarios. +1.84% per year Agriculture (Livestock) / Forests Area of agricultural land within the county has the potential to decrease over the next few decades due to expanding development as the population increases over time in all scenarios.
 It is also assumed there is no new managed forest area in any of the forecasts.
 These assumptions are the same in all four BAU scenarios.
 0%